 During my three years as steward, I have “accrued” a small but dedicated team of like-minded colleagues who assist with tower inspection and maintenance issues.

-Undoubtedly, essentials materials such as grease, replacement fixing hardware, stays etc. will be charged for, but the approximate cost will be notified & agreed before any work commences.
+Undoubtedly, essential materials such as lubrication, replacement fixing hardware, stays etc. will be charged for, but the approximate cost will be notified & agreed before any work commences.

 Over the past three years, the style of reporting has changed but nevertheless, is highly detailed with every aspect of the bell installation.
 This includes recommendations and/or advice about :- ladders, stairways, frames, headstocks, sliders, stays, ground pulleys, slider bars, end stops, wheels, crown staples, clappers, clapper bearings, lubrication, ropes, obstructions, accessibility, rope guides, mats, health and safety signage and lighting, in fact, every facet of the bell installation.

 The end product of our tasks are realistically straightforward, we have minimised wear and tear upon our heritage bell collection, which, can be relied upon and capable of, ringing out for many more years to come.

 We therefore ably fulfil the Guild’s constitution, A.1.e : Care and restoration of bells and their fittings.

 Within our website pages, the viewer will notice photographs describing a variety of and just a small selection of hand tools used during our maintenance visits.
 Adjustable spanners of varying sizes feature in the photographs but are only carried and used as a last resort and not a first choice.

 e-mail addresses :